ibi/wf-extension-tutorial/README.md

 To streamline the development process, it is recommended to create a stand-alone dev environment to start the wrapping of your  **JS Viz** vs. having to develop within the WebFOCUS environment.

-Download the git repository [link TBD] template that you can use as a starting point.
+Download the project template provided in this git repository as a starting point.

 The project has a lot of similiarity in terms of file structure.